-The Bentley University men’s basketball program has been a model of consistency over the past two decades and much of this can be attributed to the leadership of head coach Jay Lawson.
+The Bentley University men’s basketball program has been a model of consistency over the last quarter century and much of this can be attributed to the leadership of head coach Jay Lawson.
 At a time when the Northeast-10 Conference has grown into the nation’s deepest and most competitive league, Lawson and his staff have provided the teams with exceptional continuity and direction.

 Included during that time frame were the two best seasons in the program’s, and the conference’s, history.
 From 2006-08, Bentley posted a combined 66-2 record, made the first two Elite Eight trips in the program’s history, twice extended the record for longest winning streak in New England annals, and broke a 63-year-old Division II national record for longest regular season winning streak, finishing the 2007-08 season with 54 straight.